-Harry Potter birthday party: Before embarking on a Harry Potter birthday party, start the magic by asking guests to come dressed as a character from the books.
+Before embarking on a Harry Potter birthday party, start the magic by asking guests to come dressed as characters from the books.
 Some essential characters include: Hermione Granger, Ron Weasley (and the rest of his family), Neville Longbottom, Draco Malfoy, and of course, Harry Potter.
 Have older family members dress as professors from Hogwarts, such as Dumbledore, McGonagall, Snape, or even Hagrid.
-To start off the Harry Potter birthday party, have guests choose scenes to act out from one of the books for a fun activity that will put everyone in an enchanted state.
+Begin by having guests choose scenes to act out from one of the books for a fun activity that will put everyone in an enchanted state.

 Harry Potter Birthday Party Tips:

 Set the scene with candles, broomsticks, toy snakes, fake owls, and bats.
 For a magical touch, paint ping-pong balls gold, representing the Golden Snitch from the game of Quidditch.
 Hang them around the room with clear thread or fishing line.
 Display banners shaped like pennants with the house names printed on them.
 The house names and colors are: Hufflepuff (yellow and black), Ravenclaw (blue and bronze), Slytherin (green and silver), and Gryffindor (scarlet and gold).

 Set up an area as the Leaky Cauldron.
 For Butterbeer, make root beer and ginger ale floats, pouring the soda over a scoop of ice cream in a clear cup or mug.
 Label food with magical names — cupcakes become "cauldron cakes" and malt balls are "chocolate frogs."
 And naturally, you'll need some jellybeans to stand in for Bertie Bott's Every Flavour Beans.
 You can also put some jellybeans in a separate jar and have guests guess how many are inside.